 2. What is the difference between 2210 and 2220 accounts?

 Willamette University account numbers that end with 2210 contain funds allocated by ASWU for specific student organization activities.
-These funds are to be spent for the purposes which they were allocated.
+These funds are to be spent for the purposes in which they were allocated.
 Unspent monies are returned to ASWU and reallocated through the financial recycling process.

 3. What happens if I overspend my organization's account?